jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 [/code]

 <img src='https://jcarroll.com.au/wp-content/uploads/2018/10/groove_small.gif' width="500" />

+Since the operations need to be defined for all the members of the Ops group, we would also need to define what to do with, say, <code>*</code> between strings.
+When

 The problem with where this is heading is that we aren't allowed to create the method for an atomic class, as <a href="https://twitter.com/JorisMeys">Joris Meys</a> and <a href="https://twitter.com/BrodieGaslam">Brodie Gaslam</a> point out on Twitter